ItsEcholot/node-red-contrib-meteoblue-scraper/Readme.md

 - domain:string - Not known.
 Identifier of some sort.
 - lastModelRun:number - Timestamp of last time model was run by meteoblue
 - weatherDescription:string - Description of weather written by meteoblue if available
 - meteogram:string - URL for the meteogram.
-Currently the scraped URL doesn't seem to work.

 Sample output
 -------------